LYxiaotai/MDIC3/README.md

 * The ligand-receptor information must be a *.txt file, while the first column represents cells and the second column represents the corresponding cell labels for the cells in the first column.

 * The file contains only a single column of data with a column name.
-Each row represents a pair of ligand-receptor pairs, recorded in the format "L - R".
+Each row represents a pair of ligand-receptor pairs.

-* Note that if a ligand corresponds to a subunit architecture receptor, e.g. IL6 receptors IL6R and IL6ST, it is represented in the format "L - (R1+R2)".
+* Note that if a ligand corresponds to a subunit architecture receptor, e.g. IL6 receptors IL6R and IL6ST, it is represented in the format "L (R1+R2)".

 * Considering that [CellChatDB](https://github.com/sqjin/CellChat) L-R database contains both human and mouse ligand-receptor information, we used the human and mouse ligand-receptor genes obtained from CellChatDB to further analyze in the section "Identifying key L-R pairs from cell-cell communication" of our paper.